Self portrait photos. The day you have been dreading. Don’t worry! You have all weekend to work on this and it isn’t nearly as bad as you think.

 Think about using props, especially if you are a…

-- Photo blogger: Read a photography book, have your camera in the image.
+- Photo blogger: Read a photography book, have your camera or other photo props in the image.
 (You can use a mirror to capture your camera.)

 - Social Media blogger: Typing on your laptop/computer or checking your cell phone.